A statue of Lady Justice, main image for employment law in Ecuador article

 Working hours under Ecuadorian employment law

-Supplementary hours are permitted, however they must be additionally remunerated in proportion to the time worked.
+Supplementary hours are permitted, however, they must be additionally remunerated in proportion to the time worked.

 Note that there are generally between 11 and 12 national holidays that fall on weekdays per calendar year in Ecuador.

-While there are at least 16 different types of contract that can be used in different circumstances under employment law in Ecuador, there are three main ones that companies and foreign investors tend to use when operating in the market.
+While there are at least 16 different types of contracts that can be used in different circumstances under employment law in Ecuador, there are three main ones that companies and foreign investors tend to use when operating in the market.

 Comparison of days granted by law for maternity and paternity leave among Latin American countries by 2023

-Under employment law in Ecuador, women are entitled to 12 weeks of paid maternity leave when they have a child.
+• Maternity and paternity leave: Under employment law in Ecuador, women are entitled to 12 weeks of paid maternity leave when they have a child.
 In the event of multiple births, the period is extended by an additional 10 working days, meaning a total of 14 weeks of paid leave.

 For fathers, 10 days of paid paternity leave are granted, which is extended by an additional five days in the event of multiple births or a birth by cesarean section.

-Employees are entitled to three days of paid bereavement leave in the event of the death of any relative to the first or second degree.
+• Bereavement leave: Employees are entitled to three days of paid bereavement leave in the event of the death of any relative to the first or second degree.
 That includes spouses and common-law partners, parents, siblings, children, grandparents, grandchildren, aunts, uncles, nieces, nephews, and half-siblings.

 Statutory contributions under Ecuadorian employment law

-Employers must contribute the equivalent of 11.5% of an employee’s salary towards social security.
+• Employer contributions: Employers must contribute the equivalent of 11.5% of an employee’s salary towards social security.

-Under Ecuadorian employment law, companies must share 15% of net annual profits with their employees.
+• Profit sharing: Under Ecuadorian employment law, companies must share 15% of net annual profits with their employees.
 This expense is tax deductible when calculating the company’s taxable base.

-In our experience, these are the common questions and doubtful points of our Clients.
+In our experience, these are the common questions and doubtful points of our clients.

 1. What are the labor laws in Ecuador?